juanantonio284/simple_bash/linux_package_mgmt/apt_1_basics.md

 # `dpkg`, `apt`, `apt-get`

-## Difference between utilities
+**Difference between utilities**

-The package that really performs the installation is called `dpkg` (`dpkg` is the low-level background application).
-The `apt-get` command is a full-featured but simplified interface to `dpkg`, and `apt` is a more user-friendly but slightly stripped-back version of `apt-get`.
+`dpkg` is the package that really performs the installation, i.e. the low-level background application.
+The `apt-get` command is a full-featured but simplified interface to `dpkg`. `apt` is a more user-friendly but slightly stripped-back version of `apt-get`.

-But `apt-get` and `apt` provide more than just an easy interface to `dpkg`.
-They do things that `dpkg` doesn't do.
+But `apt-get` and `apt` provide more than just an easy interface to `dpkg`; they do things that `dpkg` doesn't do.
 They will retrieve files from repositories and will try to assist with missing dependencies and conflicts.